 Crater Lake, The Rim Drive, and Overlooks

 In general, you cannot boat or swim in the lake, with one exception.
-Boat tours are available (it’s best to purchase tickets in advance) with Park Rangers on board that circumnavigates the caldera.
+Boat tours are available (it’s best to purchase tickets in advance) with Park Rangers on board that circumnavigate the caldera.

 Two tours also make a three-hour stop on Wizard Island, where you can swim and fish.
 Crater Lake Hospitality handles these tours.
 (Note: tours are canceled in 2021 due to the ongoing issues caused by COVID-19)

 Access to boat tours is difficult.
-To reach the dock, you need to hike down the Cleetwood Cove Trail.
+You need to hike down the Cleetwood Cove Trail to reach the dock.
 The trail is just over a mile long and has an elevation change of around 700 ft.

 And remember, after your time on the lake, you have to hike back up.
 There are other limitations, so make sure you read up on these tours before booking your tickets.

 The Rim Drive is a 33-mile road that circumnavigates the lake.
 It is only open during summer and early fall (depending on weather and road conditions).
-As you drive along the rim, you can stop, at any of the 30 overlooks.
+You can stop at any of the 30 overlooks as you drive along the rim.

 You choose where you want to stop as you drive around the lake.

-Most of the pullouts do not have signs that offer a name or location.
+Most pullouts do not have signs offering a name or location.
 But with the map you picked up at the Park entrance, it’s easy to find your way.
 The park map indicates major stops that help with orientation.
-If you do a complete circumnavigation and stop around eight or so times, the trip will probably take you about 2 hours.
+If you completely circumnavigate and stop around eight or so times, the trip will probably take about 2 hours.